ClaireGMIT/GMIT-Project2019/README.md

     *During my reading i think i code some code which i may be able to use to allow my summary stats be displayed as a table via the append section of the notes.
 I am going to practise via ipython and using the BasicSummStats.py file.
 After much practice on ipython i got wrote code to output the summary stats in a table. the Summary StatsGraph.py file has been updated

 27April2019 Afternoon
-    *the aim is to give stats value by species.
+    *Successfully able to display stats by species type - references in the files to be added here *I'm stuck on trying to dispplay graphs whihc colour code by species. i ahve done some research but i think i am over complicating it.
+Will try again tomorrow.
-    *will also try to write program for estiating probable Iris species based on inputted data.
+    *will also try to write program for estimating probable Iris species based on inputted data tomorrow.